wilfredmulenga/project-zed/README.md

 If you are Zambian and have a project you would like on the page just hit me a message on twitter( @MulengaWilfred)

-Lets make the Zambian Developer Community Bigger Togther
+Lets make the Zambian Developer Community Bigger Together

+## Contributors

+Help on this project is very much needed.
+If you have a suggestion, kindly raise and issue and I will respond as soon as possible.
+After the issue has been discussed, a pull request can be made.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).